schmeister/FitGo/README.md

-# FitGo: Solving a Swing Curve with GoLang, go-hep, and GoNum
+# FitGo: Finding the best RPM on a Swing Curve with GoLang, go-hep, and GoNum

 I had been programming for quite some time, starting with an 8-bit Atari 400 with with only 8KB of RAM.
 My first professional task as a Software Engineer came many years later, but still over 30 years prior to 2023.
 I was in college working towards my BS in Computer science and had completed Physics I & II, Calculus I & II, and a number of other Computer Science pre-requisites.
 Modula-2, C, and the HP15c where my languages of choice.
 Ok, that last one is not a language, but a computation device - **the** Scientific Calculator of Engineers of the time.
 (One caveat, since this story happened over 30 years ago, many of the details have faded, I will do the best that I can to retell as accurate as I can.)